 How To Set Fishing Reel Drag

 Technically, the proper way to set the drag on a bait cast reel is to spool the reel with line, attach the reel to the rod, run the line through the line guides and then tie a small loop at the end of the fishing line (where the hook would normally go).

 One person holds the rod, and the loop tied in the fishing line is then attached to a digital fish scale and the rod is held at a forty-five-degree angle.

 The drag is adjusted and the person holding the rod and reel pulls back against the line (again attached to the scale).

 The drag should slip at approximately 25 to 35 percent of the unknotted line strength for the fishing line.

-For thirty pound test fishing line this would be 7.5 to 10 pounds.
+For a thirty-pound test fishing line, this would be 7.5 to 10 pounds.

 This is the “textbook” way of setting the drag on a fishing reel.

-I’m going to share a couple of very simple “real world” ways of setting fishing reel drag that are much simpler.
+I’m going to share a couple of very simple “real world” ways of setting fishing reel drag that is much simpler.